Foxfield Races: Spring races: a UVA tradition

 The Foxfield Races are a longstanding University of Virginia tradition.
 Some chide the event as the pinnacle representation of the upper middle class nature of UVA's student demographic.
 Students use Race Day as an excuse to break out their “preppiest” attire.
 There is an abundance of pastel colors, Lilly Pulitzer patterns, and large sun hats.
 Girls are found wearing sundresses, and many boys don a colorful bowtie for the occasion.
 Students tailgate at plots which are often organized through Greek organizations or other student groups.

 Each spring the Foxfield Races hold a “black tie” event the evening before the big race.
 The event supports local charities.
 The 2009 beneficiary, for example, was the Ronald McDonald House of Charlottesville.
 The event took the form of a “Sumo Gala."
 Complete with 12-world class Sumo wrestlers from the United States Sumo Confederation, the tournament was modeled after a Las Vegas-style boxing match.
 Instead of the usual dinner and dance, the evening was filled with a sushi feast and auction.

 Fall races: family weekend

 Each fall the Foxfield Races holds a fall race and family weekend.
 The fall races sees an attendance of around 3,000 to 4,000 people year, a number small in comparison to the 25,000 that attend the spring race each year.
 Family weekend is a more relaxed atmosphere than that of the spring race.
 The activities are directed toward family participation.
+A Kids Activity Zone include stick pony races, a bounce house, games and craft activities.
 It is held each year on the last Sunday of September and benefits a local organization.
 Past beneficiaries include the Service Dogs of Virginia Foundation and the Shelter for Help and Emergency.
 This race targets the Charlottesville area as well as its surrounding communities.